Top Heritage Experiences

 The story of Boundary Country’s rich, natural resources begins with horsepower and ends with the railway.
 Without the railway the prospectors would never have gotten their goods to market.
 Explore our railroading past at Mile 0 of the Kettle Valley Railway.
 The Kettle River Museum is Midway’s original station house.
 The museum building dates back the early 1900s during the heyday of mineral exploration in Boundary Country.
-Pop in for a break while cycling the The Great Trail (formerly the Trans Canada Trail, or pack up the little ones to play in an authentic Canadian Pacific caboose.
+Pop in for a break while cycling the The Great Trail (formerly the Trans Canada Trail) or pack up the little ones to play in an authentic Canadian Pacific caboose.
 You can’t help but marvel at the ingenuity of our earliest settlers who carved quite a life for themselves here.

 Discover Our Russian Roots